 Newbury, Mass.
 First Church

-The 1669-1670 council in Newbury was called to advise church at Newbury on changing their church governance.
-Typically Congregational churches were governed by a body called the Council of Elders to a more democratic system of governing through popular vote by hand of all members of the church, thereby removing the elders.
+This booklet contains a handwritten copy of the council minutes made in 1853.
+Also included in this booklet is a written history of the town of Newbury.
+The council was called to advise the church on changing their church governance from a Council of Elders to a more democratic system of governing through popular vote by hand of all members of the church.
 The response of the ecclesiastical council was overwhelmingly negative, claiming that such a process was against the Congregational way and promoted popery.
 Despite this, by 1683 Newbury First had no ruling elders.

 For more information about this document please see the CLA's finding aid.

 The following original manuscripts are owned by our project partners, the Phillips Library at the Peabody Essex Museum.
 Further information about their collection can be found in the Phillips Library's finding aid.